AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 2. Just enter your information, click on `SEND` and you are ready to move to the next step
 ![](./assets/Request_for_the_trial.png)
 > **Note:** AVSimulation then receives a request for a trial.
-Then, your AVSimulation sales excecutive will send you an email with the link to download SCANeR within 48 hours.
-When you reveive this email, go to step 2.
+After that, your AVSimulation sales excecutive will send you an email with the link to download SCANeR within 48 hours.
+When you receive this email, go to the step 2.

 ## Step 2.
 Receive a link to download the trial

-1. Open your favorite mail service.
+1. Open your favorite mail service, you should will receive an email from your AVSimulation sales excecutive within 48 hours
 ![](./assets/mail_download_SCANeR.png)

 2. Click on the first Donwload link and click on `Download` on the file transfer website